w28ahmad/Dashboard/README.md

 - Implement sentament analysis graphs using the twitter api

+- Fix all the prediction dashboard bug

+  - start date is wierd
+  - prediction checkbox and input combo is specific to the its order

 - Optimize lstm model

   - Research what Batch_size, Buffer_size and evaluation interval accomplish